Tylee Cottage Residency

 The Tylee Cottage Residency is an artist-in-residence programme facilitated by the Sarjeant Gallery in Whanganui, New Zealand.
-Established in 1986, the scheme began as a partnership between the Sarjeant Gallery, the Wanganui District Council and the QEII Arts Council of New Zealand (now known as Creative New Zealand).
-It is currently managed by the Sarjeant Gallery and funded by the Wanganui District Council.
+The scheme began in 1986 as a partnership between the Sarjeant Gallery, the Wanganui District Council and the QEII Arts Council of New Zealand (now known as Creative New Zealand).
+It was established by gallery director, Bill Milbank, QEII Arts Council adviser, John McCormack, and inaugural artist, Laurence Aberhart.
+It is currently managed by the Sarjeant Gallery and funded by the Whanganui District Council.
 Each year, the selected artist works full-time on their work for 2–12 months and resides in Tylee Cottage.
 Tylee Cottage was built in 1853 and is one of Whanganui's oldest homes.

 List of artists-in-residence

 Since the Tylee Cottage Residency was established in 1986, the artists-in-residence have been: